caozhanhao/bailuwan/README.md

 BaiLuWan (白鹭湾) is an open-source RISC-V processor in Chisel.

+## Development Status

+🚧 Work in progress

+Currently it's a 5-stage pipelined RV32E processor.

 ## One Student One Chip (一生一芯)

-This project was implemented during my study as part of the *One Student One Chip* program.
+This project was developed during my participation in the *One Student One Chip* program.

 - Homepage: https://ysyx.oscc.cc
 - Student ID: `ysyx_25100251`